NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 #### Step 1: Test connectivity

 First, let’s do a little test to see if your instance is reachable.
 On Linux/Mac, you can use the command line shell that you have just opened.
-On Windows, you can open the command line by going to the search field (on "Start" or on Windows 8 in the "App search" field) and type in “*cmd*”.
-This opens a command line shell similar to the one on Linux.
-From within your command line shell, type
+On Windows, open your *Windows command line*.

+Use the terminal to try to *"ping"* your instance (checking that you can reach it):

 ```ping NNN.NNN.NNN.NNN```